penghaolu/judge-my-fashion/README.md

 # Hosting Instructions
-If not already activated, activate your conda environment with `conda activate judgemyfashion`.

 ## Start Flask server
-Open a new terminal and navigate into `judge-my-fashion/server/`.
+Open a new terminal and activate your conda environment with `conda activate judgemyfashion`.
+Navigate into `judge-my-fashion/server/`.
 From there, run:

     export FLASK_APP=server.py
     python -m flask run